Principle 1: Pedestrian Priority

 Authentic: of undisputed origin; genuine.

 Plan and design centered around people, not vehicles.
 This forces social connectivity and activity within the larger framework of the community.
-While vehicle infrastructure should be incorporated into planning, it should prioritized the least.
+While vehicle infrastructure should be incorporated into planning, it should be prioritized the least.
 In other words, walkability should be prioritized first, bicycles secondarily, and vehicles and other modes of transportation last.

 Early cultures used raw earthen materials to create socially engaging housing and structures from as early as 11,600 BC.
 Around 1800 AD European settlers brought the art of timber framing to America which was later replaced by light frame timber construction.
 Mass production of the automobile allowed vehicles to dominate our environment and lead to planned suburbs in the 1940's.
 The assembly line processes entered the food industry in 1948 with McDonalds.
 Similar processes entered the construction industry, which currently rely on an assembly of on and off-site trades to complete individualized tasks, and our current building system was born.